Sumeru Managing Director John Brennan shares what it takes to scale a product-led company—from UX and innovation to the role of domain knowledge.

-(00:06:30) It’s meeting the unmet need.
-And in the best case, frankly, finding that unknown and unmet need.
-Some people call that category creation.
-And that’s what founders do and they do it really well.
+That’s what founders do and they do it really well.
 Right?
 The market, your customers cannot often tell you what to invent.
 It’s the founder’s profile.
-Someone who sees a problem and knows usually because they’re technical or because they’ve been deep in a domain that there’s a way to address that problem that others (00:07:00) cannot even imagine.
+Someone who sees a problem and knows usually because they’re technical or because they’ve been deep in a domain that there’s a way to address that problem that others cannot even imagine.

-And that’s the invention process.
-Innovation in my language is, at least is more incremental.
-It’s not less important, but it proceeds more naturally from the current condition.
-And sometimes it requires entirely new thinking, but often it’s about compounding improvements, right?
-And so going back to your question, do founders sometimes not see the importance (00:07:30) of the customer support that comes at the end or the process up front, which really helps to make people understand the centrality of that particular solution?
+So, going back to your question, do founders sometimes not see the importance of the customer support that comes at the end or the process up front, which really helps to make people understand the centrality of that particular solution?

 Yeah.
 I think sometimes that’s the case because they’re incredibly excited about the fact that they’ve identified an unknown unmet need and they’ve built the solution.
-And to them, it’s self evident because they’re a founder, because they understand the problem.
+To them, it’s self evident because they’re a founder, because they understand the problem.
 Usually they’re a practitioner in a part domain.
-(00:08:00) They understand the problem so well they can’t imagine that everyone else wouldn’t see it.
+They understand the problem so well they can’t imagine that everyone else wouldn’t see it.

-And so to answer your question, yeah, I think sometimes they don’t see it, but the reason they don’t see it is because of their specific profile.
+So to answer your question, yes, I think sometimes they don’t see it, but the reason they don’t see it is because of their specific profile.
 And that’s why we have valuable companies because people, they get to these insights that allow them to invent something really new and fresh.

 Have you learned anything about getting the founder to look, step back and look objectively at their product?
 Is there ever a time when you need to sort of manage that relationship between the founder and the product?